 Composer integration

-If you want to make sure everybody in your team installs the git hooks to their local repository you have two options.
+If you want to make sure all of your teammates install the git hooks to their local repository you have two options.

 1. Composer plugin